 After a couple of days on the Oregon Trail you have travelled westwards over the vast miles of the flat prairies of Kansas and Nebraska.
-Suddenly though, when you get into western Nebraska the landscape around shows great rock formations seemingly rising out of the flatlands.
-The first big one as a landmark is known as Scotts Bluff.
+Suddenly though, when you get into western Nebraska the landscape changes.
+Scotts Bluff welcomes you into a new kind of terrain.

 Today of course it is still a striking landmark.
 A great group of bluffs and rocks that invite you to explore them top to bottom.
 You can take the climb on foot (about 1 and half miles) or you can take the easy way and drive to the top and wander around.
 The views are remarkable.